luna215/signoz.io/blog/2023-09-14-is-opentelemetry-a-first-class-citizen-in-your-dashboard-a-datadog-and-newrelic-comparison.md

 ### A whole different experience

 Clicking into the dashboards for our two applications gives a very different experience for OpenTelemetry.
-Starting with the New Relic view its users are used to
+Starting with the New Relic view its users are used to:

 <figure data-zoomable align='center'>
     <img src="/img/blog/2023/09/firsclass-7.webp" alt="a screenshot of new relic services"/>